redtexts/texts/icg_1980_trotskyism.md

 Proletarian revolution will destroy democracy, impose the proletarian class power in order to abolish all classes and all powers.
-The fact that capital always developed by poles of concentration that moved along the centuries does contradict the fact that it is a worldwide relation of production and that the proletarians have no country to defend, no homeland to die for.
+The fact that capital always developed by poles of concentration that moved along the centuries does \[not\] contradict the fact that it is a worldwide relation of production and that the proletarians have no country to defend, no homeland to die for.
 National liberation, the "oppressed nations," the "socialist countries" are bourgeois ideologies to prevent class war!

 And last point of the Trotskyist theory we denounce: the transitional programme.